rotundasoftware/steamer/README.md

 #### `boat.reset()`

-Clears the boat's manifest by calling `container.clear()` on each container.
+Clears the boat's manifest by calling `container.reset()` on each container.

 #### `boat.stuff( callback )`

 Calls `stuff` on each of the boat's containers (in parallel), and `callback( err, payload )` when done, where `payload` is a hash of data keyed by container name (plus any "bulk cargo" entries).

-### Container reference
+### Defining containers

+Steamer comes with a mongo collection container built in; it is up to you to define containers for other data sources.
 Containers must implement three methods, `add`, `reset`, and `stuff`, which are all called by the corresponding `boat` methods.
-To define your own container type, simply define a class with these methods.
 Let's see how to implement a redis container like the one in the examples above.

 ```javascript
 RedisContainer = function( options ) {